What is HP car finance?

 1. Pay a deposit 💰

-You put down a deposit (a percentage of the total value) for the car you want to buy and your finance provider lends you the rest you need.
-You might not need a deposit in some cases.
+You put down a deposit (a percentage of the total value) for the car you want to buy, and your finance provider lends you the rest you need.
+In some cases, you may not need a deposit, but this depends on the lender.

 2. Get the car 🚗